StarMindz/Math-Magicians-React-App/README.md

 ## Acknowledgments

-- Cheers 🥂 all Nigerian Afro beat musicians whose beautiful music made coding this project even more fun😊.
+- Cheers 🥂 to all Nigerian Afro beat musicians whose beautiful music made coding this project even more fun😊.

 ## 📝 License